SSN235/Neuron-Gene-Expression-Prediction/README.md

 Pvalb dysfunction is implicated in autism, schizophrenia, epilepsy, Alzheimer's disease, fragile X syndrome, and ADHD.

 Measuring gene expression experimentally is expensive, slow, and often requires sacrificing tissue.
 A morphology-based prediction model changes that.
 Neuronal shape can be captured from standard microscopy, making it a far more accessible proxy for molecular state.
 At scale, this means expression profiling without genomic assays.
 Extended to disease-relevant genes across multiple brain regions, it becomes a computational route to identifying which region is contributing most to a patient's pathology.
 The prefrontal cortex in schizophrenia, the hippocampus in Alzheimer's, the basal ganglia in Parkinson's.
 Rather than measuring everything everywhere, a region-stratified expression model narrows the search to where the signal is strongest.
+It should be noted that mapping expression to circuit-level causation in specific disorders remains an open scientific problem; NGEP narrows the search space but does not resolve questions of causality on its own.

 ## Data